The Board of Directors of The

 The Directors are encouraged to participate in continuing Director education.

-To ensure that the Chief Executive Officer is providing the best leadership for the Company, the Board will annually evaluate the Chief Executive Officer's performance in an executive session of non-management Directors.
-The Compensation Committee will measure the Chief Executive Officer's performance against his goals and objectives and, considering the full Board's evaluation, determine the compensation of the Chief Executive Officer.
-The full Board will review the Compensation Committee's actions.
-The Board shall annually review and ratify corporate goals and objectives relevant to the Chief Executive Officer's compensation.
+To ensure that the Chairman of the Board and the Chief Executive Officer are providing the best leadership for the Company, the Board will annually evaluate the Chairman of the Board’s and Chief Executive Officer's performance in an executive session of non-management Directors led by the Lead Independent Director.
+The Compensation Committee will measure the Chairman of the Board’s and the Chief Executive Officer's performance against each of his or her goals and objectives pursuant to the Company’s plans and, after considering the full Board’s evaluation of his or her performance, determine the compensation of the Chairman of the Board and the Chief Executive Officer.
+The full Board will review the Compensation Committee’s actions.
+The Board shall annually review and ratify corporate goals and objectives relevant to the Chairman of the Board’s and Chief Executive Officer’s compensation.

 The Board will determine policies and principles for selection of the Chief Executive Officer and policies regarding succession in the event of an emergency or the retirement of the Chief Executive Officer.
 The Board, with input from the Management Development Committee, will oversee senior management development and the planning for succession to senior positions.